brodycj/cordova-sqlite-ext/README.md

 ## Other limitations

-- The db version, display name, and size parameter values are not supported and will be ignored.
+- ~~The db version, display name, and size parameter values are not supported and will be ignored.~~ (No longer supported by the API)
 - Absolute and relative subdirectory path(s) are not tested or supported.
 - This plugin will not work before the callback for the 'deviceready' event has been fired, as described in **Usage**.
 (This is consistent with the other Cordova plugins.)
 - This version will not work within a web worker (not properly supported by the Cordova framework).
-- In-memory database `db=window.sqlitePlugin.openDatabase({name: ":memory:"})` is currently not supported.
+- In-memory database `db=window.sqlitePlugin.openDatabase({name: ':memory:'})` is currently not supported.
 - The Android version cannot work with more than 100 open db files (due to the threading model used).
-- REGEXP is currently not supported for Windows ~~8.1(+)/Windows Phone 8.1(+)~~
+- REGEXP is currently not supported for Windows
 - UNICODE `\u2028` (line separator) and `\u2029` (paragraph separator) characters are currently not supported and known to be broken in iOS version due to [Cordova bug CB-9435](https://issues.apache.org/jira/browse/CB-9435).
-There *may* be a similar issue with certain other UNICODE characters in the iOS version (needs further investigation).
+There *may* be a similar issue with certain other UNICODE characters in the iOS version (needs further investigation), problem reported with `\u2019` (RIGHT SINGLE QUOTATION MARK) as well.
 This is fixed in: [litehelpers / Cordova-sqlite-enterprise-free](https://github.com/litehelpers/Cordova-sqlite-enterprise-free) (available with a different licensing scheme)
 - Blob type is currently not supported and known to be broken on multiple platforms.
 - UNICODE `\u0000` (same as `\0`) character not working in Android (default native database implementation) or Windows
 - Case-insensitive matching and other string manipulations on Unicode characters, which is provided by optional ICU integration in the sqlite source and working with recent versions of Android, is not supported for any target platforms.